Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/dns/change-nameservers-at-1-1-internet.md

 ## <a name="add-a-txt-record-for-verification"></a>Agregar un registro TXT para verificación

-Antes de utilizar el dominio con Microsoft 365, tenemos que asegurarnos de que sea el propietario.
-Si puede iniciar sesión en la cuenta en el registrador de dominio y crear el registro DNS, Microsoft 365 sabrá que es el propietario del dominio.
+Before you use your domain with Microsoft 365, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft 365 that you own the domain.

 > [!NOTE]
-> Este registro se usa exclusivamente para verificar si se es el propietario de un dominio; no afecta a nada más.
-Puede eliminarlo más adelante, si lo desea.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Siga los pasos siguientes o [vea el vídeo (empieza en 0:42)](https://support.office.com/article/Video-Change-nameservers-to-set-up-Office-365-with-1-1-Internet-0ef1b3b5-d27a-4004-8ca1-fbe0453a0ea3?ui=en-US&amp;rs=en-US&amp;ad=US).
+Siga los pasos siguientes o [vea el vídeo (empieza en 0:42)](https://support.microsoft.com/office/0ef1b3b5-d27a-4004-8ca1-fbe0453a0ea3).

 1. Para empezar, vaya a su página de dominios en 1&1 IONOS a través de [este vínculo](https://account.1and1.com/?redirect_url=https%3A%2F%2Fmy.1and1.com%2F).
 You'll be prompted to log in.